databio/bioterms/README.md

+# BioTerms

+BioTerms.org is a community initiative to define and promote schemas for structured epigenome annotation data.
+More details can be found at [bioterms.org](http://bioterms.org).

-## Purpose ##
+## Contents

-This repo contains the Json-LD schemas served by bioterms.org.
+This repo contains the JSON-LD schemas served by bioterms.org.
 It also includes a Dockerfile to create a Docker image running Apache2 web server serving these schemas.

-## Contents ##

-If you decide to build the Docker image and serve the contents as a Docker container, please edit the httpd.conf file found in the docker/apache_conf sub directory - make sure that the port and DNS name are correct, as the Apache web server is set up to use virtual hosts to run the website and serve the schemas.
+If you decide to build the Docker image and serve the contents as a Docker container, please edit the `httpd.conf` file found in the `docker/apache_conf` sub directory -- make sure that the port and DNS name are correct, as the Apache web server is set up to use virtual hosts to run the website and serve the schemas.

-The actual Json-LD schemas are in the docker/schemas sub directory.
+The actual JSON-LD schemas are in the `docker/schemas` subdirectory.

-## How to change/add html/js/css and other contents ##
+## How to change/add html/js/css and other contents

-Add whatever it is you want to add to the docker/contents/ sub-dir.
-The contents of this directory get copied into /usr/local/apache2/htdocs in the container.
+Add whatever it is you want to add to the `docker/contents/` sub-dir.
+The contents of this directory get copied into `/usr/local/apache2/htdocs` in the container.

-## How to run the image ##
+## How to run the image

 ```
 cd docker